best-practicers/reviews/reviews/NFTTrader/Reentrancy.md

 #### `CKBridge.sol`

 - `bridgeSafeTransferFrom` can be called by anyone with `CKInterface.transfer()` unclear why.
-Re-entrancy Guard recommended or another modifier/guard (such as onlyOwner)
+Re-entrancy Guard recommended or another modifier/guard (such as onlyOwner).
+Not consistent with `bridgeSafeTransferFrom` on the `AXBridge.sol`

 #### ERC1155Five.sol - ERC721Two.sol